KostasTsirkas/KostasTsirkas.github.io/_pages/about.md

 I am a Ph.D. student in the Department of Statistics & Data Science at Yale University, where I work with **Prof. Ilias Zadik**.
 Before coming to Yale, I completed my undergraduate studies in **Mathematics** at the **University of Athens**.

-Currently I am interested in theoretical statistics, high-dimensional probability, and the computational complexity of statistical inference.
+Currently, my interests lie broadly in theoretical statistics, high-dimensional probability, and the computational complexity of statistical inference.

+{% include selected_papers.html %}